 Please note that those who already have other teaching qualifications do not qualify for this programme.

-What the bursary covers
+What the Teacher Bursary covers

 The bursary covers all the recipient’s essential expenses.

-Universities have different cost structures, so the total value of a bursary differs.
+- Universities have different cost structures, so the total value of a bursary differs.

-Conditions for repayment of the bursary
+Conditions for repayment of the Teacher Bursary

 - the recipient fails to qualify,